kubecrew/chartscan/README.md

 - `-f, --values`: Specify values files to use for rendering.
 - `-o, --format`: Set the output format (pretty, json, yaml, junit).
 Default is `pretty`.
 - `-c, --config`: Provide a configuration file (YAML format) to override CLI flags.
+- `-e, --environment`: (Optional) Specify the environment to use (e.g., test, staging, production).
+This will load preconfigured values files for the specified environment in chartscan.yaml.

 #### Template Command